 There is nothing as wonderful as enjoying a sizzling barbecue with a chilled well-matched drink.
 This adds to the beauty of even barbecuing in the first place.
+If you are new to slow cooking on the grill, know that smoking times and temperatures vary for different types of meats.

 Just so we don’t leave you making the mistake of eating dry barbecued food like a burger with no drink to wash the tasty bites down, we have put together this food and drink pairing guide.
 Choosing the right drink with your food in itself is a cherished art which will enhance the experience.